AdeaKrasniqi/healthcare-data-analysis/README.md

 ## 📂 Project Files
 All files are in one folder:
 - `healthcareDS.csv` → raw healthcare dataset
-- `health_data_analysis.py` → Python script with full code for data cleaning, feature engineering, and visualization
-- (Optional) `health_data_analysis.ipynb` → Jupyter Notebook version of the analysis
+- `health_data_analysis.ipynb` → Jupyter Notebook version of the analysis

 ---